 Potassium also lowers the risk of coronary heart disease and death overall.

-A study of 11,629 people who were followed for seven-and-a-half years found that those consuming the most potassium reduced their risk of coronary heart disease by 33 to 34 and cut their risk of death by 55 to 59 percent compared to those consuming the least (Tunstall-Pedoe et al, 1997).
+A study of 11,629 people who were followed for 7.5 years found that those consuming the most potassium reduced their risk of coronary heart disease by 33 to 34 and cut their risk of death by 55 to 59 percent compared to those consuming the least (Tunstall-Pedoe et al, 1997).

 MEN: POTASSIUM REDUCES RISK OF DEATH BY 55%